 Ageing@EITHealth is a pan-European doctoral programme that brings together EIT Health academic and non-academic partners to train a new generation of PhD specialists in gerontology, neuroscience and epidemiology with solid innovation and entrepreneurship competencies.

-As part of the EIT Health PhD School, two related modules are offered by Prof. Dr. Dr. Cristina Polidori:
+As part of the EIT Health PhD School, two related modules are offered by Prof. Polidori:

-I ) Frailty in real life and its translational aspects
+I ) I&E Advanced course Frailty in real life and its translational aspects (Spring 2022)

 Ageing is not only a heterogeneous process in which age-related changes occur in a continuum from organ integrity to pathology, it is also a complex process mainly characterized by multifactoriality.
 With the dramatic increase of the older multimorbid population, the organ-centered approach based upon the algorithm “one-cause-one-mechanism-one-therapy” is being strongly challenged.
 Older persons with diminished organ reserve and increased susceptibility to system failure, which are defined as frail, benefit extremely from age-attuned medical multidimensional interdisciplinary management.
 It is important to note that frailty, as the field of action of geriatrics, is a dynamic process which is reversible if adequately managed.
 Therefore, its identification in the population is essential for prevention as well as effective treatment.

-In this course, students will be taught in the concept and principles of ageing and frailty in lectures, seminars and workshops by leading experts in the field.
-Students will learn about the importance of ageing research for innovation in the medical sector and get in contact with founders of start-ups to profit from their personal experience.
+In these courses, students will be taught the concept and principles of ageing and frailty in lectures, seminars and workshops by leading experts in the field.
+Students will learn about the importance of ageing research for innovation in the medical sector.